 What is an Alpha-Gal Allergy?

 Over the last decade, there has been an increase in the diagnosis of the alpha-gal allergy, also known as a red meat allergy, although it has likely been around longer.
-Alpha-gal is a sugar found in red meats, including beef, pork, venison, and lamb, and for a small percentage of adults and children who have been bitten by a tick who have transferred alpha-gal to them it can develop allergic reactions after eating these meats.
+Alpha-gal is a sugar found in red meats, including beef, pork, venison, and lamb.
+A small percentage of adults and children have developed allergic reactions to red meat after being bitten by a tick who transferred alpha-gal to them.

 Here’s a video of Dr. Turbyville discussing this allergy on Kentucky Afield: